Rchaitanya03/Toucan-Springboot-Starter/README.md

 }

-A successful update returns `200 OK`.
+A successful update returns (200 OK).

-Only transactions currently in `PENDING` status can be updated.
+Only transactions currently in {PENDING} status can be updated.

 ### 4. Get Customer Transactions